Shameless season 1: Plot

 Frank's eldest son, Lip, is in an open relationship with the promiscuous Karen Jackson, though Lip wants to pursue their relationship as more than a casual fling.
 Karen's mother, Sheila, is a nice but kooky housewife diagnosed with severe agoraphobia.
 Frank becomes romantic with Sheila and moves in with her, though he's mainly there to freeload and cash on Sheila's disability checks, much to Karen's dismay.
-Sheila's estranged ex-husband, Eddie, attempts to reconcile with Karen by inviting her to a purity ball, a father/daughter event where girls pledge their chastity.
+Karen has a strained relationship with her estranged father Eddie, who is controlling and belittling towards his family.
+In an attempt to reconcile with Karen, Eddie invites her to a purity ball, a father/daughter event where girls pledge their chastity.
 When Karen delves into a detailed list of her sexual history at the ball, as required by the ball's program, Eddie angrily calls her a whore.
 Sheila furiously kicks Eddie out of her house, overcoming her agoraphobia in the process.
-In a cruder turn of events, Karen wants to get revenge on her father and rapes an incapacitated Frank, showcasing the incident on a video blog that she sends to Eddie and his co-workers.
+Eddie's betrayal and lack of affection spirals Karen into a mental breakdown; wanting to get revenge on her father, Karen rapes an incapacitated Frank, showcasing the incident on a video blog that she sends to Eddie and his co-workers.
 Beaten over the video and past events, Eddie commits suicide by jumping in a frozen lake.
 Consequently, a guilt-stricken Karen breaks up with Lip.
 Both Frank and Karen separately apologize to Lip for the video.

 In the final episodes, Lip and Ian are arrested after being caught driving one of Steve's stolen cars, straining Fiona and Steve's relationship; though Fiona, conflicted, admits that she may be falling in love with Steve.
 Meanwhile, Tony discovers the truth about Steve's occupation.
 He attacks Steve and gives him an ultimatum—to turn himself in and be arrested, or to leave Fiona and disappear without a trace.
 Though Steve tries to convince Fiona to accompany him in Costa Rica, Fiona declines his offer and takes up an office job from a new friend, Jasmine, to further care for her family.
 Under obligation, Steve is forced to run off without the girl he expected he'd be with.